 This rush is very similar at first glance to Hard Rush.
 However it grows by the side of the estuary.
 It also differs in having leaves coming from the base of the stem.
+It flowers from July to August.

 The longest bract, which is very pointed, overtops the flower considerably.
 The flowers are yellowish.
+Look along the shoreline at Jack Scout at SD459735.